exadel-inc/etoolbox-authoring-kit/docs/md/widget-annotations.md

 }
 ```

-Just as for a `@RadioGroup`, you can define an *optionProvider* that will produce options based on a wide variety of supported media such as a JCR node tree, a tag folder, etc. See the chapter on [OptionProvider](option-provider.md).
+You can define an *optionProvider* that will produce options based on a variety of supported media such as a JCR node tree, a tag folder, etc. See the chapter on [OptionProvider](option-provider.md).

 ### Switch